 Why Are There So Many Pedestrian Accidents in Massachusetts?: Factors Contributing to The Dramatic Increase

-- One of the consistent and most significant factors is drivers’ speed.
-A driver exceeding the speed limit or traveling too fast for the road conditions may be unable to stop in time to prevent a crash with a pedestrian.
-Speeding is involved in more than 10% of all fatal pedestrian deaths on highways and local roads.
+- Driver Speed: One of the consistent and most significant factors is a driver’s speed.
+A driver exceeding the speed limit or traveling too fast for the road conditions is more likely not to be able to stop in time to prevent a crash with a person in a crosswalk or along the roadway.
+Speeding is an issue in more than 10% of all fatal pedestrian deaths on highways and local roads.

-- The popularity of SUVs.
-Pedestrian deaths in crashes with SUVs have increased at a faster rate in the past decade than deaths involving passenger cars.
-SUVs are bigger and taller than sedans, which makes an SUV’s impact on a pedestrian more catastrophic than when a car hits a pedestrian.
+- The popularity of SUVs: Pedestrian deaths in crashes with SUVs have increased at a faster rate in the past decade than deaths involving passenger cars.
+SUVs are bigger and taller than sedans, which makes an SUV’s impact on a person walking or jogging more catastrophic than if a smaller car hits a person.
 SUV-pedestrian collisions are also more likely to result in head injuries for pedestrians.

-- The legalization of recreational drugs.
+- Drugs: The legalization of recreational drugs plays a role.
 Even legal drugs may impact a driver’s ability to drive safely.

-- Distracted drivers and pedestrians.
-Cell phone use and other distractions by either the driver or the person on foot may cause.
+- Distracted drivers and pedestrians: Cell phone use by the driver or the person on foot increases the likelihood of an accident.

-- Drunk drivers.
-Drunk drivers may not see pedestrians or cannot stop their vehicles in time to avoid a severe crash.
-About 16% of fatal pedestrian accidents involved drunk drivers, with a blood alcohol concentration (BAC) of 0.08 or higher.
+- Drunk drivers: Drunk drivers may not see people walking as pedestrians or cannot stop their cars in time to avoid a severe crash.
+About 16% of fatal pedestrian accidents involved drunk drivers with a blood alcohol concentration (BAC) of 0.08 or higher.

-- Drivers who are otherwise negligent.
-For example, drivers who fail to obey stop signs, stop for school buses, or yield to people in crosswalks may be at fault for pedestrian accidents.
+- Negligent drivers: Drivers who are otherwise negligent, such as drivers who fail to obey stop signs, stop for school buses, or fail to yield to people in crosswalks, may be at fault for pedestrian accidents.

-Some pedestrian accidents may involve an extenuating circumstance, such as attempting to avoid this with another driver, being involved with another driver, inclement weather, or other road conditions.
-But most times, when a vehicle strikes a pedestrian, it can be explained by the driver’s wrongful actions.
+Some pedestrian accidents may involve extenuating circumstances, such as a driver attempting to avoid a collision with another driver, bad weather, or road conditions such as ice, rain, snow, or construction.
+But most times, when a car hits a person walking or jogging as a pedestrian, it is because of the driver’s wrongful actions.

 Boston’s Plan For Safer Streets After Most Pedestrian Deaths in 5 Years

-In 2021 alone, Boston recorded about 250 pedestrian crashes.
+In 2021 alone, Boston recorded about 250 crashes involving pedestrians such as walkers and joggers.

 Most Dangerous Streets for Pedestrians in Boston: